-- FHA requires a minimum of a 580 FICO credit scores from a mortgage loan borrower who wants to purchase a home with a 3.5% down payment.
+- FHA requires a minimum of 580 credit scores with 3.5% down payment.

-- Qualifying For Mortgage With Low Credit Scores is very simple.
-Your credit scores often fluctuate and an experience loan officer has ways of manipulating your credit scores to benefit you and maximize it.
+- Credit scores often fluctuate and an experienced loan officer has ways of manipulating credit scores to benefit borrowers and maximize it.

 Minimum Credit Scores For Conventional Loans

-- Fannie Mae and Freddie Mac are the two giant government sponsored enterprises that make up the rules and regulations when it comes to conventional loans.
+- Fannie Mae and Freddie Mac are the two giant government sponsored enterprises that make up the rules and regulations when it comes to conventional loans

-- Conventional loans are extremely credit score sensitive.
+- Conventional loans are extremely credit score sensitive

-- To get the best par conventional mortgage rates, a conventional mortgage loan borrower will need a 740 FICO credit score.
+- To get the best par mortgage rates, borrowers will need a 740 credit score